 4. How does workers’ comp work?

 Every insurance company is a little different.
-Typically, workers’ comp is paid within 14 days of the worker notifying their employer and making a claim.
+Typically, a workers’ comp provider pays out a claim within 14 days of the worker notifying their employer and making a claim.
 Here’s a brief synopsis of a typical workers’ comp situation:

-- An employee is injured on the job.
+- An employee sustains an injury on the job.

 - The employee seeks medical attention.

-- The employer provides the employee with claim forms, answers any questions they have about the process, and gives them the contact information of the workers’ comp insurance provider.
+- The employer provides the employee with claim forms and gives them the contact information of the workers’ comp insurance provider.

 - The employee files their claim with the insurance company.